 They say never work with animals and kids but this project was a dream.
 I had the most amazing little actor playing my son (Noah Graham) and we got to work with a wolf-dog hybrid which was an incredible experience!
 I adore animals, especially dogs!

-What was your episode that you filmed for The Royals and how was your
+What was your episode that you filmed for The Royals and how was your character involved?

 I played Joanne in the episode ‘And Then It Started Like A Guilty Thing’ which was a huge episode in the series.
 Joanne is a cheeky, south London skater girl who set up a camera to film her and her crew’s skater tricks.
 The camera is set up where the King was murdered and when the police has come sniffing around she hasn’t told them about it as she set up the camera illegally.
 However, she confesses to Jasper (The Royal Family’s security guard) who retrieves the footage and the real killer is revealed.
 So it was a great episode to be involved in!

-When starting out in acting, did you think you would be more stage or
+When starting out in acting, did you think you would be more stage or screen?

 I started out doing theatre, trained in musical theatre and have a very loud voice so thought I’d end up doing stage.
 However, after I was cast in my first TV role I fell in love with screen work.
 I just have so much respect for the crew and love the whole process, I really enjoy it and have since done much more screen work than theatre.
 I love both but think if I had to choose, my passion lies more with screen work.
 Although, if you have an incredible play you get a real buzz from that too.